 Some of the benefits of using an eligibility checker include:

 Using an eligibility checker is quick and easy.
-It enables you to assess the likelihood of being approved for a card without going through the full application process for multiple cards, which can be time-consuming.
+It enables you to assess the likelihood of being approved for a card without going through the full application process for multiple cards, which can be a time-consuming process.

 An eligibility checker lets you check your chances of approval without affecting your credit record as it only uses a soft search.

 Having a better understanding of your chances of acceptance means you can make more informed financial decisions.
-If you are unlikely to qualify for a particular credit card, you can look for one that might have different eligibility criteria, or weigh up other borrowing options.
+If you are unlikely to qualify for a particular credit card, you can look for one that might have different eligibility criteria, or weigh up other borrowing options like a business loan or invoice finance.

-Before you apply for a business credit card, there are several steps you can take to increase your chances of acceptance:
+Before you apply for a business credit card, here are five simple steps you can take to increase your chances of acceptance:

 First, check your business’s credit report.
 This gives you a good understanding of your situation and enables you to check for errors.
 If you find any mistakes, contact the credit reference agency and ask for a correction.